inexorabletash/indexeddb-promises/README.md

 ### The Proposal ###

 Here's a possible incremental evolution of the IDB API to interoperate with promises.
-It can be summarized as two separate but complementary additions to the API:
+It can be summarized as three separate but complementary additions to the API:

 * Improve integration with other Promise-based code by adding a `.promise` affordance to `IDBRequest` and a similar `.complete` affordance to `IDBTransaction`
 * Extend the transaction lifecycle model by allowing a transaction to _wait_ on a Promise
+* Have cursor iteration methods return the associated request, to allow easier Promise-based iteration.

 ### Transactions ###